Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Representation-theoretic applications

-In \cite{G-A} a $q$--deformation for the characters of $U(\infty)$ related to the notion of quantum trace for quantum groups was proposed.
-One point of view on this deformation is that we \emph{define} characters of $U(\infty)$ through Theorem \ref{Theorem_U_VK}, i.e.\ as all possible limits of functions $S_{\lambda}$, and then \emph{deform} the function $S_{\lambda(N)}$ keeping the rest of the formulation the same.
-A ``good'' $q$--deformation of turns out to be (see \cite{G-A} for the details)
+In \cite{G-A} a $q$- deformation for the characters of $U(\infty)$ related to the notion of quantum trace for quantum groups was proposed.
+One point of view on this deformation is that we \emph{define} characters of $U(\infty)$ through Theorem~\ref {Theorem_U_VK}, that is, as all possible limits of functions $S_{\lambda}$, and then \emph{deform} the function $S_{\lambda(N)}$ keeping the rest of the formulation the same.
+A ``good'' $q$-deformation of turns out to be (see \cite{G-A} for the details)

-Throughout this section we assume that $q$ is a real number satysfying $0<q<1$.
-The next proposition should be viewed as $q$--analogue of Proposition \ref{Proposition_1d_VK_for_U}. \begin{proposition} Suppose that $\lambda(N)$ is such that $\lambda_{N-j+1}\to \nu_j$ for every $j$.
+Throughout this section we assume that $q$ is a real number satisfying $0<q<1$.
+The next proposition should be viewed as $q$-analogue of Proposition~\ref {Proposition_1d_VK_for_U}. \begin{proposition} Suppose that $\lambda(N)$ is such that $\lambda _{N-j+1}\to\nu_j$ for every $j$.
 Then

-where the contour of integration $\mathcal C'$ consists of two infinite segments of $Im(z)=\pm \frac{\pi \ii}{\ln(q)}$ going to the right and vertical segment $[-M(\mathcal C') -\frac{\pi \ii}{\ln(q)}, -M(\mathcal C') +\frac{\pi \ii}{\ln(q)}]$ with arbitrary $M(\mathcal C')<\nu_1$.
-Convergence is uniform over $x$ belonging to compact subsets of $\mathbb C\setminus \{0\}$. \end{proposition} {\bf Remark.} Note that we can evaluate the integral in the definition of $F_\nu(x)$ as the sum of the residues:
+where the contour of integration $\mathcal C'$ consists of two infinite segments of $\operatorname{Im}(z)=\pm \frac{\pi\ii}{\ln(q)}$ going to the right and vertical segment $[-M(\mathcal C') -\frac{\pi \ii}{\ln(q)}, -M(\mathcal C') +\frac{\pi\ii}{\ln(q)}]$ with arbitrary $M(\mathcal C')<\nu_1$.
+Convergence is uniform over $x$ belonging to compact subsets of $\mathbb C\setminus\{0\}$. \end{proposition} \begin{remark*} Note that we can evaluate the integral in the definition of $F_\nu(x)$ as the sum of the residues

 The sum in \eqref{eq_sum_expression} is convergent for any $x$.
 Indeed, the product over $j>k$ can be bounded from above by $1/(q;q)_\infty$.
-The product over over $j<k$ is (up to the factor bounded by $(q;q)_\infty$)
+The product over $j<k$ is [up to the factor bounded by $(q;q)_\infty$]